Playing piano by ear is an excellent skill to have. I'm sure you've seen people who can do it well. They can sit down and play anything they hear.

 You can start to learn on your own or use a guide.
 If you're a beginner, I would suggest looking at the resources I list below.
 Learning music is a bit like learning another language and there are specific terms you'll find thrown around that can make it all seem overwhelming.

 If you haven't learned chords, I would recommend doing that before you start playing piano by ear.
 Chords make it much easier to play by ear.
+(And my number one way to learn piano without sheet music.)

 This is the process I would recommend for improving your ear: